Cray-HPE/docs-csm/operations/network/external_dns/External_DNS.md

 Without forwarding to External DNS, administrators will not have the ability to use the externally exposed services, such as Prometheus, Grafana, the HPE Cray EX REST API, and more.
 See [Externally Exposed Services](../customer_access_network/Externally_Exposed_Services.md) for more information.

-Accessing most of these services by IP will not work because the Ingress Gateway uses the name to direct requests to the appropriate service.
+Accessing most of these services by IP address will not work because the Ingress Gateway uses the name to direct requests to the appropriate service.

 ### DNS for HPE Cray EX Systems